Own-Data-Privateer/hoardy-web/tool/README.md

     - `pprint`
     : pretty-print WRR files
     - `get`
-    : print an expression computed from a WRR file to stdout
+    : print expressions computed from a WRR file to stdout
     - `run`
     : spawn a process on generated temporary files produced from expressions computed on WRR files
     - `find`